NFS002/go-template-v1/README.md

 - Lazy expired token cleanup
     - When a request is sent using an expired token, the token is deleted from the database
 - When the app starts, it looks for an environemnt variable `APP_ENV`
+    - `$APP_ENV` must be set manually before running the app
+        - e.g `APP_ENV=dev go run .`
     - If this is set, it attempts to load the environment variables in the file `.env.${APP_ENV}`
         - If file does not exist, it attempts to load the environment variables in the default file `.env`
     - If this is not set, it attempts to load the environment variables in the default file `.env`
     - Connection to the db instance from the app is set via the `$POSTGRESQL_URL` environment variable
+    - Uses the [godotenv](https://github.com/joho/godotenv) module for loading env files
 - Database migrtations managed by the [golang-migrate](https://github.com/golang-migrate/migrate) module
     - All up migrations are run on startup if `RUN_MIGRAGTIONS=true`
 - Uses the [zerolog](https://github.com/rs/zerolog) module for logging